 Developing a working knowledge of US patent practice is a time-consuming and therefore profit-diluting activity for the working professional translator.
-However, such knowledge is certainly desirable if the translator is committed to writing patent documents in the style expected by the reader, and absolutely necessary when translating for filing in the US, unless the translator is resigned to doing just half the job.
+However, such effort is certainly commendable if the translator is committed to writing patent documents in the style expected by the reader and necessary when translating for filing in the US, unless the translator is resigned to doing just half the job.

-The author has heard arguments that this is further than the translator should be expected to go, simply because clients expect that translators would be incapable of that level of work.
+The author has heard arguments that this is more than the translator should be expected to do, simply because clients expect that translators would be incapable of that level of work.

-The author's experience with clients (benrishi) in Japan is that of being regularly requested to create documents in a style that is as close as possible to being filable with the USPTO.
+The author's experience with benrishi clients in Japan is that of being regularly requested to create documents in a style that is as close as possible to that which can be used in filing with the USPTO.

 5.2 The Prescribed Formulas and the Realities

-The situation with regard to what the books say to do and what actually is done in drafting US patents is vastly different from the author's experience with Japanese patents.
+In the author's experience, there is a vast difference between what the books say to do and what actually is done in drafting US patents.

 In general, the advice offered in English-language sources is followed quite closely by patent professionals who draft patents.
 Thus, it is possible to see examples of acceptable US patent style by merely examining US patents, with books on patent claims drafting providing the theory and reasons for that style.